TinyTapeout/tt06-rom256-example/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

-# Tiny Tapeout Verilog Project Template
+# Tiny Tapeout ROM 256 Example

 - [Read the documentation for project](docs/info.md)

+## Updating the ROM contents

+Run `make -C src` to generate the .hex file for the ROM.

 ## What is Tiny Tapeout?